jpdery/moobile-core-doc/Source/Guides/HelloWorld.md

 	});

-The `loadView` method is called once the view is totally loaded and it's components can be accessed.
+The `loadView` method is called once the view is totally loaded and its components can be accessed.
 In this case we retrieve the button from the view and add a `tap` event.
 Upon begin tapped this controller creates an alert and displays it.

 ## Loading the view controller